Skip to main content

 Origin Or Nationality

-You can't change where you're from, and so it makes sense this is another important use of ser.
+You can't change where you're from, and so it makes sense that this is another important use of ser.

 • Eres de República Dominicana. — You're from the Dominican Republic.